AmoInno/CS20240143_WFO2407_B_AmogelangI-Mashishi_DJS11/README.md

 PREVIEW: A summarised version of a SHOW that only contains basic information.
 Usually exposed when an array of different SHOW information is requested.
-GENRE: Information related to a (one of many) genres that can be assigned to a SHOW Relationships
+GENRE: Information related to a (one of many) genres that can be assigned to a SHOW
-The following chart indicates the relations between units of data.
-It uses Entity Relationship mapping.
-In order to understand the meaning of symbols in the chart please read the overview on the Mermaid.js documentation.

-Note that the text between the units indicates what properties map to one another.
-It is separated by means of three underscores (\_\_\_).
-The value before the underscores is the mapping from the parent object, whereas the values after the underscore is the mapping from the child object.

-Note that is some cases there is no way to infer the parent from the child itself , in those cases just the parent map is noted, with no value after the underscores.

 Endpoints
 Data can be called via a fetch request to the following three endpoints.
 Note that there is not always a one-to-one mapping between endpoints and actual data structures.
 Also note that <ID> indicates where the dynamic ID for the requested item should be placed.
 For example: [https://podcast-api.netlify.app/genre/3](https://podcast-api.netlify.app/genre/3)